Enucatl/paperless-ngx/README.md

 # Paperless-ngx

+## What is this fork about?
+It contains my edits to [docker/compose/docker-compose.postgres-tika.yml](https://github.com/Enucatl/paperless-ngx/blob/main/docker/compose/docker-compose.postgres-tika.yml).

 Paperless-ngx is a document management system that transforms your physical documents into a searchable online archive so you can keep, well, _less paper_.

 Paperless-ngx forked from [paperless-ng](https://github.com/jonaswinkler/paperless-ng) to continue the great work and distribute responsibility of supporting and advancing the project among a team of people.
 [Consider joining us!](#community-support) Discussion of this transition can be found in issues